 Hazardous Medical Waste

 Hazardous medical waste is non-infectious, but can negatively affect humans, animals, or the environment.
-Common types of hazardous waste include chemicals, medications, and sharps.
-Identifying hazardous waste can be done by searching through the 400+ items listed on the Resource Conservation and Recovery Act (RCRA) regulations or by meeting one of these characteristics:
+Common types of this waste include chemicals, medications, and sharps.
+You can identify hazardous waste by searching through the 400+ items listed on the Resource Conservation and Recovery Act (RCRA) regulations or by meeting one of these characteristics:

 - Ignitability: Substances that easily catch fire.